UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - Implement skip connections and understand why they matter
 - Build a UNet from scratch — encoder, bottleneck, decoder
 - Train a UNet on an image-to-image task (denoising)

-### Checkpoint Question
-"Why are skip connections in a UNet important?
-What happens to the gradients and information flow without them?"

-### Stretch Goals
-- Add attention blocks at the bottleneck
-- Compare UNet performance to a vanilla CNN encoder-decoder (no skips)
-- Try replacing transposed convolutions with bilinear upsampling

-### Common Pitfalls
-- Mismatched spatial dimensions when concatenating skip connections (off-by-one with padding)
-- Forgetting that the output should have the same number of channels as the input
-- Insufficient capacity in the bottleneck for complex datasets

 ---